Actor Dane DeHaan explores Beat Generation origins in 'Kill Your Darlings'

 The actor said it was "flattering" to be compared to both Phoenix and Dean, the latter of whom he is scheduled to play in an upcoming biopic about Dean's friendship with photographer Dennis Stock.

 "People mostly remember James Dean from 'Rebel Without a Cause' but 'Giant' is a complete transformation and a huge range of age and character.
-To me, James Dean is my favorite actor, he's one of the greatest there ever was," DeHaan said.
-(Editing by Eric Kelsey and Peter Cooney)
+To me, James Dean is my favourite actor, he's one of the greatest there ever was," DeHaan said.